npoet/np-dev-astro/src/content/blog/week4.md

 ##### Iowa 38 - 28 Rutgers

 One has to appreciate Ferentz's ability to turn literally any quarterback into Davis Warren.
-Clearly this is not a shot at *hero and winner* Davis Warren so you figure it out.
+Clearly this is not a shot at *hero and winner* Davis Warren, so you figure it out.

 ##### Maryland 27 - 10 Wisconsin